COIT's Guide on How to Remove Mustard Stains from Carpet

 Either of the above-mentioned do-it-yourself techniques can help you solve the problem of how to remove mustard stains from carpet.
 Simply follow the steps and keep this delicious condiment off your carpets for good.

-For more advanced cleaning for stubborn carpet stains, consider calling COIT Carpet Cleaning to learn about our professional services.
+For more advanced cleaning for stubborn carpet stains, consider calling COIT Carpet Cleaning to learn about our professional services and don't forget to checkout our coupons!

 Remember to always do a spot removal test on a portion of carpet or upholstery that is normally not visible.
 These are suggested treatments only and COIT can't be held accountable for any damage sustained by use of the treatments in this spot removal guide.